WeLi5313/CYPLAN255_Final/README.md

 Identifying the Top 5 Neighborhoods
 Aggregating robbery data across all years, I identified the following neighborhoods as having the highest total robbery counts:
-Tenderloin
-Mission
-Financial District/South Beach
-South of Market
-Bayview Hunters Point
-These neighborhoods are the focus of my subsequent analyses.
+Tenderloin, Mission, Financial District/South Beach, South of Market, Bayview Hunters Point These neighborhoods are the focus of my subsequent analyses.
 Figure.1 shows how numbers of robbery incidents change overtime.
 ![Description of the Image](top_5_robbery_neighborhoods_line_chart_2018_2022.png) Figure.1